Hanabi-Live/hanabi-live/docs/FEATURES.md

 - When the cursor is hovering over a card, the positive clues that have touched the card will turn white and the negative clues that have touched the card will turn red.
 - You can click on an entry in the clue log to go to the turn when the clue was given.

+#### Termination

+- Games will be automatically terminated by the server if no move is performed in 30 minutes.
+(This helps to clean the lobby of games that will never be finished.)
+- Players can manually terminate a game by clicking on the X button where the strike indicators are (near the bottom of the screen).

 #### Spectators

 - All games have the ability to be spectated by others.